tikoehle/luks-bruteforce/README.md

 from [5].
 The implementation is building on std::next_permutation.

 It should be noted that std::next_permutation is a lexicographic algorithm.
-A particular lexicographic ordering of the imput elements is required.
+A particular lexicographic ordering of the input elements is required.
 Therefore std::sort is used to sort the input elements in the range [first, last) in ascending order before calling std::next_permutation.
 The last generated permutation of std::next_permutation is the lexicographic minimum of the ascending sorted input.
 The lexicographic minimum is the